u-boot/u-boot/doc/develop/bootstd.rst

 It is possible to define all the required devices in the devicetree manually, but it is not necessary.
 The bootstd uclass includes a `dm_scan_other()` function which creates the bootstd device if not found.
-If no bootmeth devices are found at all, it creates one for each available bootmeth driver as well as a system bootdev.
+If no bootmeth devices are found at all, it creates one for each available bootmeth driver.

-If your devicetree has any bootmeth device it must have all of them that you want to use, as well as the system bootdev if needed, since no bootmeth devices will be created automatically in that case.
+If your devicetree has any bootmeth device it must have all of them that you want to use, since no bootmeth devices will be created automatically in that case.

 Using devicetree